Vyral/base-template/_posts/2018-07-24-how-our-home-selling-action-plan-gets-more-exposure-for-your-listing.md

 What does the selling process look like, and how does my team’s approach differ from that of the average agent?

-**Most Realtors use what’s called the “3 P Method” when helping clients sell their home.** As the name implies, this involves three steps:<br>&nbsp;
+**Most Realtors use what’s called the “3 P Method” when helping clients sell their home.** As the name implies, this involves three steps:

 1. Putting a sign in the yard.